steveklabnik/jujutsu-tutorial/src/what-is-jj-and-why-should-i-care.md

 # What is jj and why should I care?

 `jj` is the name of the CLI for [Jujutsu][jj].
-Jujutsu is a DCVS, or "distributed version control system."
-You may be familiar with other DCVSes, such as `git`, and this tutorial assumes you're coming to `jj` from `git`.
+Jujutsu is a DVCS, or "distributed version control system."
+You may be familiar with other DVCSes, such as `git`, and this tutorial assumes you're coming to `jj` from `git`.

 The reason I find Jujutsu interesting are varied.
 First of all, `jj` is